 Generator battery chargers are permanently connected to your generator’s battery and trickle charge it to ensure the generator starts when required.

-IPU supplies two ranges of battery chargers to suit different environments and we can help you select the correct one.
+IPU supplies three ranges of battery chargers to suit different environments and we can help you select the correct one.
 You can either:

 The following questions should help you decide which charger you need:

 - Do you need 12V or 24V output or both?
 Your battery determines this.
 If you’re buying for mobile field engineers you may need chargers that would suit both battery types.

 - How will you mount the battery charger?
 You may want to mount it on a DIN-rail, bolt it to a panel or leave it loose.

 - How fast do you need your batteries charged?
 Generator batteries can be charged slowly in most cases.
 This is safer for the battery and lets you buy a less expensive charger with a lower output current (measured in Amps).
 Higher output devices charge the battery faster.